 In Part 2 we met the Freibel family, one of Fusion CBD’s Partner Farms, and we learned about Fusion CBD’s Partner Farm model.

 In our third and final installment of Bringing Small Farms Back to Life, we look at another successful farming model used by Fusion CBD—the Contract Farm.
 We will also meet Fusion farmers, Julie Kirk, and Lisa Conrad.

 What is a Fusion CBD Contract Farm?

-This model allows Fusion CBD to contract with small, experienced farmers with the equipment and know-how to grow high-grade hemp for CBD oil and flowers.
+This model allows Fusion CBD to contract with small, experienced farmers with the equipment and know-how to grow high-grade hemp for CBD oil and other products.
 Contract farmers benefit from Fusion’s experience and knowledge in the industry.
 Contract farmers also have the peace of mind of not having to go out-of-pocket to invest in their crop.
 Fusion CBD benefits as well.
 In a world where farms have gotten larger and larger, this model allows small farms like Fusion and their contract farms to compete.

 2019 is the first year that Fusion CBD has done contract farming.
 Though Fusion is just starting out with this model, they will harvest 200 acres by the end of the season.
 In 2020, Fusion is anticipating explosive growth and is preparing for 3,000 acres of contract farm hemp crops.

 Fusion CBD Contact Farm – The Kirk Family